First Reaction from the Right: Secularism Caused the Shootings

 He elaborates, saying essentially that God would have stopped the shootings if only we had not forsaken him in public schools.
 This is particularly reprehensible; he is saying, directly, that if we do not make our public schools religious, God is going to allow anyone to enter these schools and massacre the children.

 OK, first, let’s set a few things straight.
 At the top of that list, prayer is not forbidden in schools.
 Only prayers led by school representatives is banned.
 But prayer is not.
 Kids can pray anywhere and everywhere they like, so long as it does not interrupt class proceedings.
 They can (and do) pray outside the school (e.g., around flagpoles), they can pray in clubs on school property, they can pray in the hallways, the schoolyards, the cafeteria, whatever.
 Personally, to themselves, they can pray practically all day long.
-The only prohibition is one the prevents religious discrimination.
+The only prohibition is one that prevents religious discrimination.

 Second: There is no evidence I have ever heard of that correlates religious education with lower crime rates or greater ethical behavior, even if one ignores the vast oversimplification concerning such a statement.
 As I pointed out above, this belief is simply a conceit by religious people who see their morality and behavior as superior, often helped along by the belief that only religious people can be truly moral.
 Many in fact believe that if you do not have religion, and in particular fear of judgment by your creator, then there is nothing holding you back from doing anything immoral.
 Millions upon millions of atheists beg to differ.